Amber Cove and Taino Bay Puerto Plata City Tour for Group

 Pro tips

-• Learn a few basic Spanish phrases to enhance your experience and interact with locals.
+• Learn a few basic Spanish phrases to enhance your travel experience

 From $25 per person